You most likely have heard about different extinct animals, but do you know the cause of their extinction?

 19. Yangtze River Dolphin

-The Yangtze River dolphin which was last seen in 2002, was also known as ‘baiji.’
-During an expedition four years later, 2000 miles of the Yangtze River was crossed by a group of researchers to see if they could locate at least one Yangtze River Dolphin, but to no avail.
+During an expedition four years later, a group of researchers crossed 2000 miles of the Yangtze River to see if they could locate at least one Yangtze River Dolphin, but to no avail.

-The Yangtze River Dolphin is the first dolphin species to become extinct due to humans, according to the Whale and Dolphin Conservation group (WDC).
+The Yangtze River Dolphin is the first dolphin species to become extinct due to humans, according to the Whale and Dolphin Conservation Group (WDC).

 18. Bramble Cay Melomys

-In 2015, the International Union for Conservation of Nature (IUCN) formally declared these little guys extinct.
 Originally from Bramble Cay, a small island on the northern side of the Great Barrier Reef, the rodents have not been seen since 2009.
-Its extinction was due to the man-made climate change, which led to the loss of food and habitat.

 17. Thylacine

-The Thylacine was a carnivorous animal that preyed on rodents and kangaroos.
-It was a (mostly) nocturnal marsupial that was often referred to as the Tasmanian tiger and Tasmanian wolf.
+It was a (mostly) nocturnal marsupial often referred to as the Tasmanian tiger and Tasmanian wolf.

-Although the Thylacine looked fierce, it was actually very shy and “could be captured without a fight.”
 In the past century, reports of Thylacine sightings have been so common that it prompted research as to the status of their existence.

 16. Quagga

-Native to South Africa, the Quagga went extinct at the end of the 19th century.
-For a long time, the Quagga was considered to be its own species, until it was realised that it was closely related to the Plains Zebra and was, in fact, a subspecies of the zebra.
+For a long time, the Quagga was considered to be its species until it was realized that it was closely related to the Plains Zebra and was, in fact, a subspecies of the zebra.

-In appearance, Quaggas were interesting, literally the mashup of two species, a zebra in the front, as shown with the famous zebra stripes adorning this part of his body and a horse in the back because of the absence of stripes in this area.
+In appearance, Quaggas were interesting, literally the mashup of two species, a zebra in the front, as shown with the famous zebra stripes adorning this part of his body, and a horse in the back because of the absence of stripes in this area.

 Scientists are attempting to revive the Quagga and have seen some success by selectively breeding zebras by reverse engineering (who carry quagga genes).
 Its extinction was due to excessive hunting.